 If your shipping address is not in the United States or Canada, we highly recommend that you use our online shopping cart, as that will simplify all the currency-conversion.
 Shipping internationally costs more, so to order one or more of these cars, and shipping outside of North America, do the following:

 The NASG Board of Trustees has authorized the "Inventory Reduction Sale", effective January 1, 2020.
-The sale applies to all the cars listed below, as well as to the 2015 NASG Convention Cars we still have in our inventory.
+The sale applies to all the cars listed below.
 Your purchase of these cars helps to continue to support the NASG.
 Please note the following restrictions:

 The NASG's "American Flyer Commemorative Car" project has come to an end.
 How fitting that the last car would be a caboose!
 The 2019 AF Commemorative Car caboose was manufactured by Lionel.
 It has the road number 8119 (to indicate the first and last year of the program).
 The car has some special markings.